bwva/HTML-SpinnerElem/README.md

   createSpinnerElement('x-fast-revspinner', { sp: '.5', dir: 'ccw', wt: '3'});
 </script>
 ```
 This new spinner differs from the default spinner by spinning counter-clockwise, one spin per half second instead of per one second, and with weight level 3 instead of 4.
 Calling createSpinnerElement(name, options) adds a spinner element to the DOM, available for use in markup and programmatically.
-The above would provide for spinners like this, with the same capabilities as the deafult spinner element:
+The above would provide for spinners like this, with the same capabilities as the default spinner element:
 ```
   <x-fast-revspinner></x-fast-revspinner>
 ```